juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] 2M - 50M float and <50M market cap unless it's a biotech (biotech with <20M can run big)
 - [ ] Needs heavy volume
 - [ ] Consolidation above the breakout level
-- [ ]
+- [ ] News catalyst
+	* Merge with bigger company (very bullish)
-* News Catalyst
+	* Earnings winner
+	* Contract winner (if there's deposit from another company, that's bullish)
-* Stock breaking out and consolidate above resistance
+- [ ] Stock shows clear out and consolidate above resistance level
 * Sizing
 	* Buy at the pullback consolidation close to resistance level
 	* Add to the position when it hits high of the day